plblum/jivs/docs/API/ValueHosts/Getting_and_Setting_Values.md

 These properties are all related to validation:
 - `validate` - When true, invoke validation but only if the value changed.
 Only supported by validatable `ValueHosts`.
 - `reset` - When true, change the state of the `ValueHost` to unchanged and validation has not been attempted.
 Consider setting this to true when using `setValue()` to initialize.
-- `skipValueChangedCallback` - When true, the `onValueChanged` and `onTextValueChanged` callbacks will not be invoked.
+- `skipValueChangedCallback` - When true, the `ValueHostsManager.onValueChanged` and `ValueHostsManager.onTextValueChanged` callbacks will not be invoked.
 - `duringEdit` - Set to true for an intermediate edit activity rather than a completed change.
      For example, on the client side this may be used for an HTMLInputElement.oninput event, where the user is still editing.
 In this mode, only validators intended for in-progress